ecmwf/anemoi-inference/docs/inference/configs/grib-output.rst

 .. note::

-   As soon as all keys in the sample rules match, the sample is selected.
+   Samples are evaluated in the order they are listed and when all keys in the sample rules match, the sample is selected.
 This makes the order of samples important: more specific rules should be listed first, and more general last.

 .. tip::